Christmas 2013 more equipment reviews

 The 5D Mark III replaces the 5D Mark II which replaced the old 5D, which was introduced in 2005.
 The old 5D was also the king of landscape and nature photography, and to be honest, if you can find a deal on an old 5D, it's a bigger pain to use with a dreadful LCD, but also gives spectacular results.

-New as of September 2012, the Nikon D600 is the best DSLR ever made by Nikon at any price.
+New as of November 2013, the Nikon D610 the best Nikon for most people.
+It's is the best DSLR ever made by Nikon at any price, although the D7100 is almost the same thing, just with a smaller viewfinder.

 The Best Way to Spend $2,000 top

-A reader asks how I'd spend two thousand on a camera.
+A reader asks how I'd spend two thousand dollars on a camera.

 My response is honestly: